jeremyzhang1/EST-News/README.md

-# EST-News
+# EST News
-EST-News is a web app that searches for and displays entertainment, sports, and technology news.
-Built with Flask and the News API, deployed using Heroku
+EST News is a web app that searches for and displays entertainment, sports, and technology news that is built with Flask and the News API, and deployed using Heroku.
 https://est-news.herokuapp.com/
 Link to the GitHub repository:
 https://github.com/jeremyzhang1/EST-News